Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 - ACTIVE: The customer is currently either waiting for help or being helped, depending on if they're assigned to a user or not.

 - SNOOZED: Indicates that a user is waiting for a customer to get back.
-Any activity on their timeline will move them into
+Any activity on their timeline will move

 Reference: Customer Status Enum